finmech/BUILDING-TELEGRAM-BOT-IN-PYTHON/README.md

 Method Name: [`sendMessage`](https://core.telegram.org/bots/api#sendmessage)

-In this you will see me creating an echo bot that will be listening to all the messages sent by user.
+In this, you will see me creating an echo bot that will be listening to all the messages sent by the user.
 I will then read the last message (`-1` index in the python list) and send the same message with the format "**You send me "{MESSAGE_TEXT}"**" message.

-The code is self explainatory, and i have added some comments.
-However if you couldn't get anything, leave a comment
+The code is self-explanatory, and I have added some comments.
+However, if you couldn't get anything, leave a comment

 ```py
 import urllib.request as request